LEK & Staż

 your personal code, given by the CEM via email

-your country's ID (or passport, depending with which you signed up)
+your country's ID (or passport, depending with which number you signed up)

 sharpened pencil, hardness 2B or 3B